junxit/us-congress-bills-116/bill.md

 ## § 2.
 Solar energy technology program

 - **(a)** *In general* The Secretary shall carry out a solar energy program to conduct research, development, testing, and evaluation of solar energy technologies.
-In carrying out such program, the Secretary shall award grants under this section and sections 3, 4, and 5 on a competitive, merit-reviewed basis to eligible entities for each of the following purposes:
+In carrying out such program, the Secretary shall, in accordance with subsection (b), award grants and enter into contracts and cooperative agreements under this section, and sections 3, 4, and 5 for each of the following purposes:
   - **(1)** To improve the energy efficiency, reliability, resilience, security, and capacity of solar energy generation.
   - **(2)** To optimize the design and adaptability of solar energy systems to the broadest practical range of geographic and atmospheric conditions.
   - **(3)** To reduce the cost of manufacturing, installation, operation, and maintenance of solar energy systems.
   - **(4)** To create and improve conversion of solar energy to useful forms.
+- **(b)** *Grants, contracts, and cooperative agreements*
+  - **(1)** *Grants* In carrying out the program established under subsection (a), the Secretary shall award grants on a competitive, merit-reviewed basis to eligible entities for projects that the Secretary determines would best achieve the goals of the program.
+  - **(2)** *Contracts and cooperative agreements* In carrying out the program established under subsection (a), the Secretary may enter into contracts and cooperative agreements with eligible entities and Federal agencies for projects that the Secretary determines would further the purposes of the program.
+  - **(3)** *Application* An entity seeking a grant or a contract or agreement under this Act shall submit to the Secretary an application at such time, in such manner, and containing such information as the Secretary may require.
-- **(b)** *Solar energy research subject areas* The program established under subsection (a) shall focus on the research, development, testing, and evaluation of each of the following subject areas:
+- **(c)** *Solar energy research subject areas* The program established under subsection (a) shall focus on the research, development, testing, and evaluation of each of the following subject areas:
-  - **(1)** Photovoltaic devices and related electronic components including converters, sensors, energy monitors, communication and control equipment, and protocols.
+  - **(1)** Photovoltaic devices and related electronic components, including converters, sensors, energy monitors, communication and control equipment, and protocols.
   - **(2)** Concentrated solar power, including solar thermal and concentrating solar photovoltaic technologies.
   - **(3)** Low cost, high-quality solar energy systems.
+  - **(4)** Low cost, thin-film solar technologies, including the use of perovskite materials in solar cells.
-  - **(4)** Solar heating and cooling systems, including distributed solar-powered air conditioning.
+  - **(5)** Solar heating and cooling systems, including distributed solar-powered air conditioning.
-  - **(5)** Solar technology products that can be easily integrated into new buildings, existing buildings, agricultural and aquatic environments, and other infrastructure.
+  - **(6)** Solar technology products that can be easily integrated into new buildings, existing buildings, agricultural and aquatic environments, and other infrastructure.
-  - **(6)** Solar technology that is resilient to extreme weather events.
+  - **(7)** Solar technology that is resilient to extreme weather events.
-  - **(7)** Solar technology products integrated into transportation applications in coordination with vehicle technologies research and development activities supported by the Department of Energy.
+  - **(8)** Solar technology products integrated into transportation applications in coordination with vehicle technologies research and development activities supported by the Department of Energy.
-  - **(8)** Storage technologies to address the transience and intermittency of solar energy resources, including batteries, supercapacitors, and thermal storage.
+  - **(9)** Storage technologies to address the transience and intermittency of solar energy resources, including batteries, supercapacitors, and thermal storage.
-  - **(9)** Micro-grids using solar technology.
+  - **(10)** Microgrids using solar technology.
-  - **(10)** Solar technologies enabling safe grid operating conditions, such as fast-disconnect during an emergency.
+  - **(11)** Solar technologies enabling safe grid operating conditions, such as fast-disconnect during an emergency.
-  - **(11)** Distributed solar energy technologies, such as rooftop solar panels.
+  - **(12)** Distributed solar energy technologies, such as rooftop solar panels.
-  - **(12)** Technologies and designs that enable a broad range of scales for solar power production.
+  - **(13)** Technologies and designs that enable a broad range of scales for solar power production.
-  - **(13)** Advanced solar manufacturing technologies and best practices, including—
+  - **(14)** Advanced solar manufacturing technologies and best practices, including—
     - **(A)** materials and processes;
     - **(B)** development of industry standards;
     - **(C)** design and integration practices; and
     - **(D)** optimized packaging methods and new device designs.
-  - **(14)** Advanced analytic and computing capabilities for better modeling and simulations of solar energy systems.
+  - **(15)** Advanced analytic and computing capabilities for better modeling and simulations of solar energy systems.
-  - **(15)** Electrical grid integration, including—
+  - **(16)** Electrical grid integration, including—
     - **(A)** integration of solar technologies into smart grid, transmission, and distribution;
     - **(B)** coordination of solar with other distributed and large-scale energy resources;
     - **(C)** electrical power smoothing;